Can't dogs "just behave"? From policing to coaching

 Do you find yourself policing your dog’s behavior, always keeping an eye out for impending misdeeds?
 Are you always prepared to react with “no”, or lay down the law about what your dog should be doing ("No jumping!" or "No bark!").

 This is a stressful way to live with a dog - and for a dog to live with humans.
 The policeman dynamic creates “cue-dependent” dogs who require constant supervision, commands, and corrections to behave appropriately.
 They may not even have been taught upfront exactly what the rules are for behavior in a given scenario, so attempt to do what their first impulse tells them.
 For many dogs it's: Open door - run outside!
 Food on counter - help yourself!
 The owner is peripheral in this calculation, entering in only later as a policeman to punish wrong choices or command correct ones.
-And they may not be much help at all.
+And those punishments and corrections may not be much help at all.
 After all, if all you say is "no jumping allowed", what should your dog work out to try next (and how likely is it to be better than their first attempt)?
-Trying to get a dog to do exactly what you want through process of elimination with "no!" and corrections is not very efficient, let alone successful.
+Trying to get a dog to do exactly what you want through process of elimination with "no!" and corrections is not very efficient or fun, let alone likely to be successful.

 (1) PREVENT other bad behaviors